-PGAA does not endorse any products.
+PGAA does not endorse any products, companies or advertised offers.
 Nor does PGAA endorse any comments, positions or opinions stated by persons or organizations other than PGAA.
-We include web site postings and links and, while we do our utmost to review these sites, we will not assume any responsibility for the content of these sites.
 Most of those sites have their own copyright notices.
 PGAA uses content curation to collect internet content and present it in a meaningful and organized way to give you the visibility to pertinent pet related information.
+Such postings are the responsibility of the original author/poster and PGAA suggests our readers evaluate the content for their own needs.

 Well, let’s get things straight right from the start — YOU don’t choose your cat, THE CAT chooses you.
 Oh, you may go to the breeder, rescue or adoption agency and say, “That’s the kitten or cat for me.” but if that kitten or cat doesn’t agree, it won’t be yours; at least not right away.
 We’ve got a 15-year old black domestic cat, and it wasn’t until last year that she started treating us as something other than her food providers.
 But it’s all still on her terms (we also have a black and white domestic that thinks she’s a dog — go figure).